Offers of Admission

 Timing of Admission Decisions

 Offers of admission are made on a rolling basis between January and May as we receive updated grades from schools.
 The date you may receive an offer of admission depends on the program you applied to, your grade average and any special entrance requirements.
-The Faculties of Engineering and Mathematics make admission decisions in March and May only.

 We want to consider all students fairly, so we may wait for updated grades from schools before making many of our admission decisions.